 Charlie & Lottie bought land in an area outside of Seattle where they hoped to have a home in a few more years when they could afford to build.
-In the early 1900’s it was common to invest money in land as a kind of savings account, thought to be safer than putting money in a bank.
-The Schultzes built their first small wood-frame house on the hilltop at NE 75th Street along 32nd Ave NE, and they became one of the first few families to live in the Wedgwood area prior to 1910.
-The neighborhood did not have any name at that time and was usually just called northeast Seattle, although technically it was outside the city limits.
+In the early 1900s it was common to invest money in land as a kind of savings account, thought to be safer than putting money in a bank.
+The Schultzes built their first small wood-frame house on the hilltop on NE 75th Street at 32nd Ave NE, and they became one of the first few families to live in the Wedgwood area prior to 1910.
+The neighborhood did not have any name at that time and was usually just called northeast Seattle, though technically it was outside of the Seattle City Limits.

 The Schultzes’ northeast Seattle home was farm-like, but Charlie never characterized himself as a farmer.
 He worked at various occupations, including carpentry, until he obtained a good job as a steamfitter in a Seattle shipyard, where he worked for the rest of his life.
 At home, Charlotte tended a kitchen garden and kept chickens and cows.

 In 1925 the Schultzes were able to build their dream house, a stucco structure at 3202 NE 75th Street.
-Although stucco houses are uncommon in Wedgwood, the construction method was popular in the 1920’s as a less-costly alternative to brick.
+The house may have been expanded, with the presence of a central brick chimney a “clue” that the house may have once been heated by a wood stove.
+Although stucco houses are uncommon in Wedgwood, the construction method was popular in the 1920s as a less-costly alternative to brick.
 Stucco was thought to be sturdy and resistant to both sun and rain.

-Throughout the years of the 1920’s and ‘30’s Charlie Schultz continued working as a steamfitter but he also expanded his farm-like activities from his house at 3202 NE 75th Street.
-Into the 1940’s Wedgwood was still outside the city limits, and many people kept chickens and cows.
+Throughout the years of the 1920s and 1930s Charlie Schultz continued working as a steamfitter but he also expanded his farm-like activities from his house at 3202 NE 75th Street.
+Into the 1940s Wedgwood was still outside the city limits, and many people kept chickens and cows.
 There were many vacant lots where the Schultz’s cows were allowed to roam freely and graze.
-On August 10, 1942, at age 67 Charlie Schultz was killed by a bull which came up from behind and rammed him.
-Perhaps Schultz’s hearing had deteriorated due to his long years of work in the noisy shipyard, for he had not heard the bull’s approach.
+On August 10, 1942, Charlie Schultz was killed by a bull which came up from behind and rammed him.
+Schultz was 67 years old and perhaps his hearing had deteriorated due to his long years of work in the noisy shipyard, for he had not heard the bull’s approach.

 After her husband’s death Charlotte Schulz moved out of the house.
 Things were changing: the neighborhood would soon be included within the City of Seattle, and cow-keeping would no longer be allowed.
 Like Clarence Sherman and his son James, the Schultzes’ son Charlie Jr. took a job in the gasoline business, as a driver for Ajax Fuel Company.
-After the end of World War Two, in the 1940’s and 1950’s Wedgwood began to change from a neighborhood of chickens and cows to that of streets, cars and new housing developments.
+After the end of World War Two, in the 1940s and 1950s Wedgwood began to change from a neighborhood of chickens and cows to that of streets, cars, new schools and new housing developments.